MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-1.md

 # manager: MSFT-alias-manager-or-PM-counterpart
 ---

-# Trace Simulator
+# Quantum trace simulator

-The Microsoft quantum computer `Trace Simulator` executes a quantum program without actually simulating the state of a quantum computer.
+The Microsoft quantum computer trace simulator executes a quantum program without actually simulating the state of a quantum computer.
 For this reason, the trace simulator can execute quantum programs that use thousands of qubits.
 It is useful for two main purposes:

 * Debugging classical code that is part of a quantum program.
 * Estimating the resources required to run a given instance of a quantum program on a quantum computer.

-The `Trace Simulator` relies on additional information provided by the user when measurements must be performed.
+The trace simulator relies on additional information provided by the user when measurements must be performed.
 See Section [Providing the probability of measurement outcomes](#providing-the-probability-of-measurement-outcomes) for more details on this.